vikiboss/buff-crawler/readme.md

 ## Data

+> last update: 2024-03-06
+>
+> Due to the instability of the price order, some sprays may be missed (1730/1791).

 All data are stored in `data` folder, all the following three collections are in the same format:

 - `data/name/*.json`, files are named by item name.